tttgm/NBA-Trade-Tracker/README.md

 **Results:**

-The preliminary data handling/wrangling/preparation can be found in [this Notebook](https://github.com/tttgm/NBA-Trade-Tracker/blob/master/NBA-trade-tracker-chart.ipynb).
+The data handling/wrangling/preparation can be found in [this Notebook](https://github.com/tttgm/NBA-Trade-Tracker/blob/master/NBA-trade-tracker-chart.ipynb).

-Some preliminary chord charts plotted using the Plotly library can be found in [this Notebook](https://github.com/tttgm/NBA-Trade-Tracker/blob/master/chord_diagram_plotly.ipynb).

 *Any comments, changes, or suggestions welcome :)*